WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 If you did everything right, Windows will now boot!
 Enjoy!

+### Known Issues:

+- ⚠️ You'll get a BSOD on your first boot of Windows.
+This is normal, as the post-installation setup tries to reboot your phone, but reboots aren't supported yet.
+  Just boot Windows again and it should work.
+- The bootloader will show "Windows 10" instead of "Windows 11" if you install Windows 11.

 ## Enabling USB

 Still assuming that X: is the mounted Duo Windows partiton, in a command prompt: